 Properties of manganese

 It formed a body-centered cubic crystal lattice.
-The melting point and density of manganese are much lower than those of chromium suggest that more participation of d-electron in metallic chemical bonding.
-The +6 oxidation number or state is familiar to us in the compound potassium permanganate, KMnO4, a strong oxidizing agent.
+The melting point and density of manganese are much lower than those of chromium suggesting more participation of d-electron in metallic chemical bonding.

 Manganese on the periodic table

-Manganese is placed in group-7 with d-block elements in the periodic table.
-It is a member of a transition metal that posses the outer orbital electronic configuration [Ar] 3d5 4s2.
+It is placed in group 7 and period 4 with d-block elements in the periodic table.
+Manganese is a member of a transition metal that possesses the outer orbital electronic configuration [Ar] 3d5 4s2.

 Where is manganese found?

-It is the third most abundant transition metal after iron and titanium and the twelfth most abundant element among all periodic table elements.
-It occurs 1000 ppm in the earth’s crust and a variety of minerals like pyrolusite (MnO2) Hausmannite (Mn3O4), Braunite (Mn2O3) Manganese spar (MnCO3) in Russia, India, South Africa, Ghana, Brazil, and Chile.
+Manganese is found in a variety of minerals like pyrolusite (MnO2) Hausmannite (Mn3O4), Braunite (Mn2O3) Manganese spar (MnCO3) in Russia, India, South Africa, Ghana, Brazil, and Chile.

 Isotopes of element